datinc/ContextObserver/README.md

 [![Platform](https://img.shields.io/cocoapods/p/ContextObserver.svg?style=flat)](https://cocoapods.org/pods/ContextObserver)

 ContextObserver is used to help observer NSManagedObjects.
 ContextObserver will let you observer:
-1) Any changes on an NSManagedObject
+1) Any changes on an NSManagedObject (including relationships)
 2) A keypath of an NSManagedObject
-3) A many to one relationship for an NSManagedObject (not implemented)

 ### Observer any changes on a NSManagedObject